Alps / Dolomites / Italy

 Detail and Logistics

-Meet on the first hiking day at 8.00AM at our Hotel in Wolkenstein / Selva in the Gardena Valley (lodging and breakfast included in trip price) for a trip briefing, distribution of rental gear followed by a taxi ride to the first trailhead.
+Meet on the first hiking day at 8.00AM at our preferred Hotel in Wolkenstein / Selva in the Gardena Valley (lodging and breakfast included in trip price) for a trip briefing, distribution of rental gear followed by a taxi ride to the first trailhead.

 Climate, Weather, Temperatures